-Mino’aka (Smile) is a short, sweet song from slack key master Keola Beamer’s Soliloquy album.
+Here’s an alternate take of Keola Beamer’s Mino’aka (Smile), from his awesome Soliloquy album.
 Soliloquy is one of my favorite Dancing Cat era albums from Keola and a highly recommended listen.
 Keola’s book is one of the first I picked up when I really delved into the slack key style years ago, and this was one of my favorite songs featured in the book.
 In fact, I also recommend Keola’s book for beginner to intermediate fingerstyle players who are looking to learn some slack key.
 Although the version I recorded here is at a slightly faster tempo, I hope it still captures the original’s relaxed feel.
 Hope you enjoy.

 For your listening pleasure here is another collection of Ki Ho’alu a/k/a Hawaiian Slack Key guitar instrumentals.This compilation is an alternate mix from another one recently posted on my other channel (Blue Sky Guitar), and includes a few classic chestnuts – or rather, kukui nuts maybe – as well as original songs.The songs here are both energetic and relaxed, though I’d say the overall vibe is relaxing.I like to listen tosome of those longer “relaxing music” videos while working on the computer and became inspired to produce some videos featuring my own performances.Hope you enjoy.

 Here is another version – this one recorded on a nylon string guitar – of my song “Slippery Slack Key.”Also known as the “Slippery Fish Slack Key,” this is a fast paced and fun to play slack key song that saw various incarnations in my set a few years back.The slippery runs were inspired in part by the fish in the waters off Kailua-Kona.Hope you enjoy.